The longest-running chamber music workshop on the West Coast

 About the Workshop

-The HSU Chamber Music Workshop was established in 1958 and has been the longest-running workshop in California.
+The Humboldt Chamber Music Workshop was established in 1958 and has been the longest-running workshop in California.
 Musicians from California and other states gather for a week of music-making.

 Each day an assignment is given, each group is coached by a professional coach, and performs a 5-minute segment of the work in a program for the other participants.
 There are no master classes.